serenagrl/ansible-kubernetes/README.md

     v_cpu: 6
 ```

-Configure the IP addresses of the VMs in the inventory files located in the `/inventories` folder.
+The **IP addresses** of the VMs can be configured in the inventory files located in the `/inventories` folder.
 Below is an example of the `inventories/kubernetes_control_planes.yaml` file for the Kubernetes control-planes. **You should review and change all the other host inventory files accordingly**.
 ```yaml
 kubernetes_control_planes:
   hosts: